-The carrier must notify the customer by every means of contact the carrier has for the customer, including telephone, e-mail, and fax, and the carrier must mail or deliver a written notice to the destination address advising that it was unable to make delivery and advising the customer of the name, address, e-mail address, if applicable, and telephone number of the warehouse where the shipment is stored.
-The written notice must include a statement that if the customer does not receive or claim the shipment within 30 days of the date the written notice was mailed or delivered as specified in the written notice, the shipment becomes subject to disposition by the carrier (see Item 45).
+The Carrier must notify the customer by every means of contact the Carrier has for the customer, including telephone, e-mail, and fax, and the Carrier must mail or deliver a written notice to the destination address advising that it was unable to make delivery and advising the customer of the name, address, e-mail address, if applicable, and telephone number of the warehouse where the shipment is stored.
+The written notice must include a statement that if the customer does not receive or claim the shipment within 30 days of the date the written notice was mailed or delivered as specified in the written notice, the shipment becomes subject to disposition by the Carrier (see Item 45).

 ITEM 45 – DISPOSITION OF UNCLAIMED GOODS

-If the customer does not receive or claim the shipment within 30 days after the carrier mailed or delivered the written notice required in Item 40(3), the shipment becomes subject to disposition by the carrier in accordance with the Washington State Uniform Commercial Code, Chapter 62A.7 RCW.
+If the customer does not receive or claim the shipment within 30 days after the Carrier mailed or delivered the written notice required in Item 40(3), the shipment becomes subject to disposition by the Carrier in accordance with the Washington State Uniform Commercial Code, Chapter 62A.7 RCW.

 ITEM 50– OVERTIME